Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependencies/README.md

 There is also a hidden third option:

-- Upstream is built using another technology but ships with CMake support
+- Upstream is built using another technology, but ships with CMake support

 ## Find Module dependency detection